hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/04_Shection_C_-_AparashikhA_vave.md

 +++
-title = "04 Section C - Aparaśikhā wave"
+title = "04 ṣection ch - āparaśikhā vave"

 +++
 ## i.
 The Origins of the Aparaśikhā Brahmans, Their Śrauta Traditions and Their Arrival in the Tamil Country